oist/optinist/docs/gui/workflow.md

 Workflow
 =================

 OptiNiSt can help creating your analysis pipelines easily on the GUI.
-In this workflow field, you select the data and the algorithms or analysis methods (nods).
-Connecting these nods defines the order of processing (pipelines).
+In this workflow field, you select the data and the algorithms or analysis methods (nodes).
+Connecting these nodes defines the order of processing (pipelines).
 The analysis pipeline can be parallel or bifurcating.
 <br>
 <p align="center">
 <img width="400px" src="../_static/workflow/whole.png" alt="workflow" />